Eye color means many different things in fiction. Sometimes, they mean someone is special

 - November 11 from Darker Than Black has very light blue eyes that can most definitely be described as "icy".
 This is appropriate, since he's a sociopath with ice powers.

 - At very least the Inner Senshi in the manga of Sailor Moon, the Materials Collection makes note that when they transform their eyes (among other things) change.
 Mercury goes from deep blue to a light blue, Mars from purple to a bright red, Jupiter from (what seems to be) a hazel to green and lastly, Venus who changes from a blue that matches her uniform as Sailor V, to bright gold.

 - The Branion series by Fiona Patton combines this with a variant of Fireball Eyeballs.
 It focuses on a royal family who channels a fire god, the Living Flame, and has fiery eyes.
 When an opposing religion based loosely on Catholicism takes religious champions, they have white light in their eyes.
 Characters in one book are heretics to the Flame trying to give the other three Elemental Powers their own avatars, and their eyes swim with light as well — gray for Wind, blue for Sea and green for Oaks.

-- BIONICLE certainly attempted to do this by associating eye colours with specific elements, but failed mainly in its inconsistency - the eye colour arrangement was changed in 2004 with only Ice (ice-blue) remaining the same, and again in 2006-2007 when all characters were given green or orange (or later blue) eyes regardless.
+- BIONICLE certainly attempted to do this by associating eye colours with specific elements, but failed mainly in its inconsistency — the eye colour arrangement was changed in 2002 and 2004 with only Ice remaining near the same, and again in 2006-2007 when all characters were given green or orange (or later blue) eyes regardless.